+FS Credit Opportunities Corp.
 Consolidated Financial Highlights (continued)

-- (4) The total return for each period presented is historical and is calculated by determining the percentage change in net asset value, assuming the reinvestment of all distributions in additional shares of common stock of the Fund at the Fund's net asset value per share as of the share closing date occurring on or immediately following the distribution payment date.
-The historical calculation of total return in the table should not be considered a representation of the Fund's future total return, which may be greater or less than the total return shown in the table due to a number of factors, including, among others, the Fund's ability or inability to make investments that meet its investment criteria, the interest rates payable on the debt securities the Fund acquires, the level of the Fund's expenses, variations in and the timing of the recognition of realized and unrealized gains or losses, the degree to which the Fund encounters competition in its markets and general economic conditions.
-As a result of these and other factors, results for any previous period should not be relied upon as being indicative of performance in future periods.
-The total return calculations set forth above represent the total return on the Fund during the applicable period. - (5) The total return based on market value for each period presented was calculated based on the change in market price during the applicable period, including the impact of distributions reinvested in accordance with the Fund's amended and restated distribution reinvestment plan, or the DRP.
+- (5) The total return based on market value for each period presented was calculated based on the change in market price during the applicable period, including the impact of distributions reinvested in accordance with the Fund's amended and restated distribution reinvestment plan, or the DRP.
 Total return based on market value does not consider the effect of any sales commissions or charges that may be incurred in connection with the sale of shares of the Fund's common stock.
 The historical calculation of total return based on market value in the table should not be considered a representation of the Fund's future total return based on market value, which may be greater or less than the return shown in the table due to a number of factors, including the Fund's ability or inability to make investments in companies that meet its investment criteria, the interest rates payable on the debt securities the Fund acquires, the level of the Fund's expenses, variations in and the timing of the recognition of realized and unrealized gains or losses, the degree to which the Fund encounters competition in its markets, general economic conditions and fluctuations in common stock market value.
-As a result of these factors, results for any previous period should not be relied upon as being indicative of performance in future periods.
-Ratio for the year ended December 31, 2022 is not annualized. - (6) Average daily net assets is used for this calculation. - (7) Represents value of the Fund's total assets available to cover senior securities, less all liabilities and indebtedness not represented by credit facility borrowings and term preferred shares, to the aggregate amount of credit facility borrowings outstanding representing indebtedness. - (8) Represents value of the Fund's total assets available to cover senior securities, less all liabilities and indebtedness not represented by credit facility borrowings and term preferred shares, to the aggregate amount of credit facility borrowings and term preferred shares outstanding representing indebtedness. - (9) Presentation of certain amounts in the consolidated financial highlights for the years ended December 31, 2020 and 2019 have been updated to conform to the presentation of such amounts for the years ended December 31, 2023, 2022 and 2021. - (10) For the year ended December 31, 2022, the expense ratio includes one-time, non-recurring listing advisory fees, and other listing expenses incurred in connection with the listing on the NYSE.
+As a result of these factors, results for any previous period should not be relied upon as being indicative of performance in future periods. - (6) Average daily net assets is used for this calculation. - (7) Represents value of the Fund's total assets available to cover senior securities, less all liabilities and indebtedness not represented by credit facility borrowings and term preferred shares, to the aggregate amount of credit facility borrowings outstanding representing indebtedness. - (8) Represents value of the Fund's total assets available to cover senior securities, less all liabilities and indebtedness not represented by credit facility borrowings and term preferred shares, to the aggregate amount of credit facility borrowings and term preferred shares outstanding representing indebtedness. - (9) Presentation of certain amounts in the consolidated financial highlights for the year ended December 31, 2020 has been updated to conform to the presentation of such amounts for the years ended December 31, 2024, 2023, 2022 and 2021. - (10) For the year ended December 31, 2022, the expense ratio includes one-time, non-recurring listing advisory fees, and other listing expenses incurred in connection with the listing on the NYSE.
 Had the Fund not incurred these expenses, the expense ratio would have been 7.27%.